olve/structs.js/README.md

 Reading and writing at offsets
 -------------------------------
-When one pushes a new member, a getter and setter for reading and writing specific offsets as the different types of the member's bytearray are bound to the member object.
+When one pushes a new member, a getter and setter for reading and writing as the different types at specific offsets of the member's bytearray are bound to the member object.

 ```javascript
 var struct = new Struct();